neo4j/cypher-builder/.changeset/gorgeous-rockets-do.md

 "@neo4j/cypher-builder": minor
 ---

-Support for chained match clauses:
+Add methods for chained match clauses:

 -   `With.match`
 -   `With.optionalMatch`